DevAldon/WordPress/SECURITY.md

 ---

+## 3. Usage & License

+All JOLT projects in this repository are related to WordPress and are subject to the general rules and guidelines provided by WordPress.

+However, please note the following conditions:

+- **Permitted Use:**
+  - You are allowed to use these projects as intended and review the source code for transparency and learning purposes.
+- **Prohibited Actions:**
+  - You may not modify, adapt, or create derivative works from the code.
+  - You may not republish or redistribute the code, in whole or in part, in your own or other projects.
+  - Commercial use, resale, or sublicensing of the code is not permitted.
+- **Respect for Original Work:**
+  - While the code is open for inspection, all rights to the code remain with the original author.
+Unauthorized copying or reuse is strictly prohibited.

+By using these projects, you agree to respect these terms.
+If you have any questions or wish to request permission for a specific use, please contact me via [https://x.com/DevJohnOltmans](https://x.com/DevJohnOltmans).

+---

-## 3. Contact
+## 4. Contact

-For any questions about security or privacy:
+For any questions about security, privacy, or permitted use:

 - **X (formerly Twitter):** [https://x.com/DevJohnOltmans](https://x.com/DevJohnOltmans)
 - **Issues:** You may also create a [GitHub Issue](../../issues), but never share sensitive information in a public issue.

 ---

-Thank you for your help in keeping JOLT projects secure and privacy-friendly!
+Thank you for your help in keeping JOLT projects secure, privacy-friendly, and respectful of the intended usage!